chayanforyou/Remote-Control-Switch/README.md

 ## Important Note

 *This demonstration code is for learning purpose.
 It's not so efficient or optimized that you can use it commercially.
 But is ok for prototype and hobbyist project.
-If you need optimized code and different IR protocol version for different remote or want to use it commercially contact:- <chayan@cruxlab.xyz>*
+If you need optimized code and different IR protocol version for different remote or want to use it commercially contact:- <chayanforyou@yahoo.com>*

 ## Troubleshooting